nicktayl0r/queue/README.md

         - prompt
         - difficulty of challenge
         - examples of function being used
-- [ ] Use Gulp to bundle build (minified and uglified) versions of assets
+- [ ] Use Webpack to bundle build (minified and uglified) versions of assets
 - [ ] Purchase production accounts for mLabs and Heroku
 - [ ] User login/logout
     * Authenticate/authorize and safely store passwords
     * Email password recovery and account confirmation
 - [ ] Clean up CodeMirror integration
-    * Use AMD module loader
+    * Use webpack to bundle all assets
 - [ ] Clean up views
 - [ ] Allow students to filter:
     * By completed
     * By difficulty
+- [ ] Display incorrect questions
+- [ ] Create admin dashboard to add problems and tests

 **Other To Dos**: